Restorative Dentistry - Acworth, GA

-Natural wear and tear, decay, and even trauma can leave the teeth looking and feeling far from their best, but for the people of Marietta, bringing back their original smile is easier than ever thanks to Dr. John Hamel.
+Natural wear and tear, decay, and even trauma can leave the teeth looking and feeling far from their best, but for the people of Acworth, bringing back their original smile is easier than ever thanks to Dr. John Hamel.
 Using the latest technology and biocompatible materials, he’s able to personally design and place dental restorations that look natural, function wonderfully, and don’t affect a patient’s overall health.
 Whether you have chipped, cracked, decayed, or missing teeth, he’s ready to help you, so contact us today for an appointment.

 Traditional Dental Crown & Bridge